AtelierNum/templates/Arduino/ESP32_google_sheet/README.md

 ## Be Careful ⚠️

 If you change stuff in the `.gs` you will need to re-deploy it to apply the changes to your endpoint.
-This will change the deployement ID and you'll have to paste the new one into your ESP32 code and re-upload it onto your board.
+This will change the deployement ID and you'll have to paste the new deployment ID into your ESP32 code and then re-upload it onto your board.

 ## Additional resources 📄 📗